flattr/browser-extension-auth-flow-demo/api/README.md

 # API demo
 WIP: Include info about how it works here.

+## Authorization

+Authentication is required in order to gain access to private data, for this we use OAuth 2.
+OAuth 2 relies on separate standards for the access tokens - we currently use Bearer tokens which are the simplest and most widespread token type.

+### Getting a token

+TODO: describe

+### Including the access token in requests

+The access token must be added to the request header.

+	Authorization: Bearer 8843d7f92416211de9ebb963ff4ce28125932878

+Example:

+	curl \
+	  -H "Accept: application/json" \
+	  -H "Authorization: Bearer {token}"

 ## fetching the subscription status of the authenticated user